 My life's work is helping all people live a happy, fulfilling life.
-I am passionate about social justice, LBGTQ equality, and helping folks struggling with issues related to gender identity.
-I believe in achieving therapy goals by using tried and true methods, but also affirm adjusting course based upon individual needs and the desired outcomes of my clients.
-I work with all populations of people, across their lifespan.
-I have vast expertise in helping clients with gender identity issues, transgender, intersex, gay, lesbian, bisexual, asexual, depression, anxiety, sexual issues, and inter-personal relationship challenges.
+I am passionate about social justice, LBGTQ equality, and helping folx struggling with issues related to gender identity.
+I believe in achieving therapy goals by using tried and true methods but also affirm adjusting course based upon individual needs and the desired outcomes of my clients.
+I work with all populations of people, across the lifespan.
+I have expertise in helping clients with gender identity issues, transgender, intersex, gay, lesbian, bisexual, asexual, depression, anxiety, sexual problems, and interpersonal relationship challenges.

 In 1996 I earned my master's degree in Social Work at the University of Texas, and my Ph.D. in 2001, also from the University of Texas.
 I became a Licensed Clinical Social Worker in 1996.
 I have been a featured presenter at several national conferences and published numerous articles about gender variance, youth issues, trauma, and related therapeutic topics.